laurajul/laurajul.github.io/_projects/2016_Particulate_Matter.md

 ---

 This project is an interactive data visualization of fine particulate matter, specifically the concentration of $PM_{10}$ and $PM_{xs}$ in the ambient air.
 The threat that fine particulate matter (commonly known as air pollution) poses to the health and life quality of breathing organisms is evident, yet it is widely downplayed or not even perceived at all.
-The goal of this installation is to create awareness by making an invisible threat to human health more comprehensible for the layperson by making it visible.
+The goal of this installation is to create awareness by making an invisible threat to human health visible.
 ---

 <div class="content-wrapper">